alexpetralia/InPro/README.md

 ## Deployment

 1. Build tools: Install docker & docker-compose
-2. Build: `sudo docker-compose up -d`
+2. Build: `sudo docker-compose up` (in a tmux window)

-3. Start services: `sudo docker-compose start`
+* Changes to the docker-compose.yaml file force a rebuild of the images, use: `sudo docker-compose up -d --build <image>`

 ## Next steps

-1. Set up dockerized containers for services (nginx, django, scrapy, postgres)
+1. <s>Set up dockerized containers for services (nginx, django, scrapy, postgres)</s>
 2. Write the crawlers
 3. Exploratory data analysis - is there anything actually useful here?
 4. Build a GUI via django